Ms. Pac-Man (character): Concept and creation

 Ms. Pac-Man originated in the 1982 video game of the same name, which began as a different game, titled Crazy Otto, before being converted into a modified version of Pac-Man after the American Pac-Man distributor Midway Games purchased Crazy Otto.
 It was developed by General Computer Corporation (GCC) and distributed by Midway Games.
 At first, it was intended to be called Super Pac-Man, but it was eventually given the title Ms. Pac-Man.
 A Midway marketing employee, Stan Jarocki, exclaimed that Ms. Pac-Man was made to thank female arcade players for playing Pac-Man.
 Namco, the creator of Pac-Man, was reportedly unhappy with the existence of Ms. Pac-Man, ending their distribution deal with Midway in 1984, before gaining the rights to the Ms. Pac-Man name, though GCC retained royalties from the game and the Ms. Pac-Man brand.
 However, one of the designers, Steve Golson, argued that Namco's dislike for the game was a rumor, stating that Namco had been involved since Midway became involved.
 The royalty rights were later purchased from GCC by AtGames in 2019, resulting in a lawsuit by Bandai Namco (formerly Namco) which was settled in 2020.

 Ms. Pac-Man was created after a Midway marketing employee, Stan Jarocki, suggested making the female character in Crazy Otto, Anna, the main character, as part of the shift into Ms. Pac-Man.
 First intended to be called Pac-Woman, she was later considered to be called "Miss Pac-Man.
 As the developers included a baby Pac-Man character, they did not want to suggest that Ms. Pac-Man had a child out of wedlock, and then decided to call her Ms. Pac-Man.
-She was initially designed with red hair, though Namco's then-President, Masaka Nakamura, asked them to instead give her a bow and beauty mark.
+She was initially designed with red hair, though Namco's then-President, Masaya Nakamura, asked them to instead give her a bow and beauty mark.

 Ms. Pac-Man, as well as her titular game, have been the subject of legal disputes, with AtGames unable to make a Ms. Pac-Man mini arcade cabinet due to Bandai Namco refusing to approve it, with speculation that they did not want AtGames to receive royalties.
 In a re-release of Pac-Land, under the Arcade Archives brand, Ms. Pac-Man was removed, replaced by a character called Pac-Mom.
 This is believed to be due to a legal dispute over the use of the character.
 Pac-Mom has continued to replace Ms. Pac-Man in subsequent games, including Pac-Man Museum+ and the remakes of Pac-Man World and Pac-Man World 2.
 Ms. Pac-Man still appeared in Pac-Man Arrangement '05, a game included in Pac-Man Museum Plus after these updates.